Staging a Successful Intervention

 Do we need to make any special preparations?

 Yes.
 The key things you need to decide upon beforehand are the time, location, and people in attendance.
-Since the goal is generally to get your loved one into treatment, you should also have a treatment center chosen beforehand.
+Since the goal is generally to get your loved one into treatment, you should also have a facility chosen beforehand.
 If you’d like to reduce the risk of your loved one changing their mind, you should also know what your travel arrangements will be if they choose to go.
 You might also want to write out what you plan to say.
 Emotions run high, and it can be easy to get side-tracked if you don’t have your discussion points ready.

 This may sound like a lot, but you won’t be going it alone.
 If you partake in the services of a professional interventionist, they will do most of the heavy lifting so that you can focus on staying calm and taking care of yourself in the meantime.

-How exactly does the intervention work?
+How exactly does intervention assistance work?

 Certain details will vary, but the basic process is rather simple.
 Everyone who agrees to attend will meet at a designated time and place.
 You will gather prior to the subject’s arrival, so that you have a little time to settle and emotionally prepare yourself.
 Each attendee will take turns addressing the subject with your concerns, keeping your tone calm and supportive while trying to avoid hostility or blame.
 If you are using a professional interventionist, they will facilitate the process and mediate discussions between the subject and the attendees.
 At some point, either at the end or at the beginning, you will lay out the goal of the intervention—usually a request that the subject receive professional help for their substance abuse.

-Do we really need an interventionist?
+Do we really need intervention assistance?

 If you feel you can handle the intervention on your own, there is nothing wrong with that.
 Note, however, that you will still want to designate someone who can facilitate the process and help maintain a healthy atmosphere.
 Some people choose to use doctors or religious officials, while others simply designate a family member.